Motive elusive in I-44 shootout that injured Webster Groves cop, left suspect dead

 County detectives, asked by Webster Groves' police chief to handle the probe, are continuing to investigate and want to know the motive.
 "Unfortunately," Granda said, "only one individual may have been able to provide the answer to that."

+One thing police have dismissed is any notion that Webb, himself, may called dispatchers about a stranded motorist, luring police to him in a ruse.
+Granda said that wasn't the case.
+Police have confirmed that the call came from "an uninvolved passerby," and not Webb himself, Granda said.

 The car, a Nissan Sentra belonging to Webb's female companion, was indeed disabled.
-"Detectives believe there was a mechanical failure/issue with the vehicle," Granda said in an email.
+"Detectives believe there was a mechanical failure/issue with the vehicle," Granda said in an email Thursday.
 Webb was the only one in the car.

-One thing police have dismissed is any notion that Webb may called dispatchers about a stranded motorist, luring police to him in a ruse.
-Granda said that wasn't the case.
-Police have confirmed that the call came from "an uninvolved passerby," and not Webb himself, Granda said.

-The car Webb was in was stopped in the left lane, near the center median; as the officer got out of his patrol car, Webb did as well and began firing at the officer, police said.
-Granda said Webster Groves police use body and dashboard cameras, and both videos are being reviewed by investigators the Granda.
+The car was stopped in the left lane, near the center median.
+As the officer got out of his patrol car, Webb stepped out of the Nissan and began firing at the officer, police said.
+Granda said Webster Groves police use body and dashboard cameras, and both videos were reviewed by investigators.

-"Investigators do not believe there was any dialogue between the officer and Mr. Webb," Granda said.
+"Investigators do not believe there was any dialogue between the officer and Mr. Webb," Granda added.

 The wounded officer is 36 years old and has seven years of law enforcement experience.
 He used a tourniquet from his patrol car's first-aid kit to stem some of the bleeding, and another officer rushed him to the hospital.
 On Thursday, Webster Groves police said the officer was recovering at home and they expect he will return to work as soon as possible.